home-assistant/home-assistant.io/source/_integrations/fireservicerota.markdown

 Set the device alias below to match your media player id.

-You also need to install the following plugins for lovelace (again HACS is your friend)
+You also need to install the following plugins for Lovelace (again HACS is your friend)
 - 'custom:layout-card'
 - 'custom:bignumber-card'
 - 'custom:vertical-stack-in-card'